 - Irregular jaw

-- Crowded, rotated, or large gaps between teeth
+- Crowded, rotated, or significant gaps between teeth

 When Should My Child Get Braces?